 Just to wrap up, even in a situation when there was no road, Interceptor had a decent performance.
 Finally, we made it to Rishikesh without back pain and sore hands.
 We reached before sunset to soak our feet into mighty Ganga and relax for the day.

 After an exceptional stay at Rishikesh, it was time to get back to Delhi as I had a flight to catch for Mumbai.
 The road was not in good shape and traffic was enough to make you go mad.
 Switching lanes and moving between the cars was not much of a hassle for Interceptor.
 The ambient temperature was unbearable, and Interceptors made sure we cut the time short and beat google maps on the estimated time to reach Delhi.

 While the classic elegant look and the new powerful twin 650 engine always excite me.
 A question kept popping up repeatedly in my head if this could be the all in one classic motorcycle?
-A motorcycle that not only impresses you with her looks but also with 360-degree performance.
-After riding it at launch and now 800 km into the Himalayas, I am sure Interceptor is a perfect machine to ride in the city and your occasional long-distance touring.
+A motorcycle which not only impresses you with her looks but also with 360-degree performance.
+After riding it at launch and now 800 kms into the Himalayas, I am sure Interceptor is a perfect machine to ride in the city and your occasional long-distance touring.